jspecify/jspecify/docs/docs/spec.md

 -   a type usage of a primitive type, since those are intrinsically non-nullable

--   any component of a return type in an annnotation interface, since those are intrinsically non-nullable
+-   any component of a return type in an annotation interface, since those are intrinsically non-nullable

 -   type arguments of a receiver parameter's type